 The Rhodesian Ridgeback is a hound originating in South Africa that is distinctive due to the stripe of hair (or “ridge”) growing backward on its back.
 These dignified and affectionate dogs are athletes with a high prey drive.
 They are also intensely loyal to their families, making them wonderful family dogs.

 The Dutch East India Company brought settlers to the Cape of Good Hope to work and live during this century.
 These Dutch settlers took note of these semi-wild dogs that the native people, the Khoikhoi, had.
-As farmers, these Europeans were looking for the ideal dog to guard their farms against wild animals and catch game, large or small.
+As farmers, these Europeans sought the ideal dog to guard their farms against wild animals and catch game, large or small.
 This perfect dog would also need the ability to withstand the temperatures of Africa, have a coat that could avoid ticks, and be able to go an entire day without water.

 Eventually, these farmers decided to breed dogs they had brought with them with the semi-wild dogs.
-Some of the breeds included in this cross-breeding were Great Danes, Terriers, Mastiffs, Greyhounds, Bulldogs, and Bloodhounds.
+Some breeds included in this cross-breeding were Great Danes, Terriers, Mastiffs, Greyhounds, Bulldogs, and Bloodhounds.
 The “ridge”, as a dominant trait, persisted in the new dog breed.

 This breed made its way to the states in the early 1950s and was finally recognized by the American Kennel Club in 1955.
-Fun fact – one of the earliest Rhodesian Ridgeback breeders in the United States was the actor, Errol Flynn!
+Fun fact – one of the earliest Rhodesian Ridgeback breeders in the United States was the actor Errol Flynn!

 And there you have it!
-The Rhodesian Ridgeback was originally bred by Dutch farmers using European dogs and semi-wild dogs with “ridges” on their backs native to Africa.
+The Rhodesian Ridgeback was originally bred by Dutch farmers using European and semi-wild dogs with “ridges” on their backs native to Africa.
 This original crossbreeding was designed to produce a dog that would not only protect farms and families but also to hunt.

 A little over 200 years later, the Rhodesian Ridgeback was cross bred again, this time to develop a dog specifically for lion hunting expeditions.
 Known as the African Lion Dog, these dogs became quite well-known and were even featured in a book by the famous explorer Selous.